 In reality, it seems that fitness trackers don’t work. (study) There’s really no data out there to support the idea that they are drivers of weight loss or fitness.
 Ironically, people who don’t wear fitness trackers seem to actually have better success. (study)

 Why is that?!
-Well, it seams that gadgets that simply spit out information about your activity are missing the point.
+Well, it seems that gadgets that simply spit out information about your activity are missing the point.

 They make the data itself the focus, so info like your “number of steps,” “heart rate,” and “hours slept” becomes your measure of success.